 Anyway, I was raised on TV.
 Not that I watched some insane amount of it, but it was a normal part of life.
 But after having kids of my own I began to worry that the quantity & quality of cable fare was more problematic than the programming content of my childhood, both for me and the kids.
 Not that I did anything about it.

 Then about 13 years ago, our pastor, Fr.
 Day, suggested we parishioners consider giving up TV for Lent.
 I'd considered it before....and passed.
 But that year while driving home, my Fabulous Wife and I decided we'd try it, cold turkey.
 The kids were maybe 4 or 5 years old; they were not consulted.

 The next day, Monday, I returned the converter box.
-At the cable company, the rep asked me what was wrong with the cable box?
+The cable company rep asked me what was wrong with the cable box?
 Nothing, we're just giving up TV for Lent.
 A couple of people thought that was incredible, asked about the thinking behind it.
 I pointed out we hadn't actually missed any TV yet, and it might not work out.

 Monday was awful.
 So was Tuesday.
 But by Sunday, we were adjusting.
 Within 2 weeks, we were acclimated.
 Easter Sunday rolled around, and we and the kids decided to just leave the TV off indefinitely.